Mibew/mibew/src/mibew/README.txt

 REQUIREMENTS

- * Apache web server 1.3.34 or above
+ * Apache web server 1.3.34 or above with the ability to use local .htaccess files (mod_rewrite module is optional, but recommended)
  * MySQL database 5.0 or above
- * PHP 5.3.3 or above with MySQL support
+ * PHP 5.3.3 or above with PDO, pdo_mysql, gd, and iconv extensions

 INSTALLATION

 1. Create folder with name 'mibew' in the root of your website.
 2. Upload all the files contained in this archive (retaining the directory structure) into created folder.
-   Be sure to chmod the mibew folder to 755.
+   Be sure to chmod the mibew folder to 0755.
 3. Add a MySQL database with the name 'mibew'
 4. Copy /mibew/configs/default_config.yml to /mibew/configs/config.yml
 5. Edit /mibew/configs/config.yml to the information needed to connect to the database